-This page provides information about upcoming public consultations on proposed changes to the laws and regulations we administer.
+This page has information about upcoming public consultations, including nationally significant proposals and proposed changes to the laws and regulations we administer.

 You can keep up-to-date with information about current applications and consultations in the news section of our website and by signing up to our newsletters.